mbakhoff/class-generator/readme.md

 Packaging all the resources in the jar is convenient because the files don't get lost, but more importantly, they are always in the same place as the code.
 When the resources are in the jar, then there is no need to know any absolute or relative paths within the machine where your application is running at.
-This may seem useless when you run in on your own machine, but becomes more useful when the jar is shipped to other developers.
+This may seem useless when you run the app in on your own machine, but becomes more useful when the jar is shipped to other developers.
 But how can the application access the resources when they are packaged into the jar?

-The JVM classloading mechanism can already find class files in any jar file in the classpath.
+The JVM classloading mechanism can already find class files from any jar file in the classpath.
-It turns out that there's an easy way to use that same mechanism to find and read any file from the classpath from your own code.
+It turns out that there's an easy way to use that same mechanism to find and read any file from the classpath in your own code.
-To access the classpath you will need to use a ClassLoader object.
+To load classes or find resources from the classpath you will need to use a ClassLoader object.
-The classloader provides methods for loading classes, but also *getResourceAsStream*.
+In this practice session we will use the *getResourceAsStream* method from the ClassLoader class.

 Each class in a running application is loaded by some classloader.
 To get a reference to the classloader of an object, use *someObject.getClass().getClassLoader()*.